MicrosoftDocs/azure-dev-docs/articles/java/spring-framework/configure-spring-boot-starter-java-app-with-azure-storage.md

 1. After you have extracted the files on your local system, your simple Spring Boot application will be ready to edit.

-## Configure your Spring Boot app to use the Azure Storage starter
+## Configure your Spring Boot app to use the Azure Storage Blob starter

+### Add dependency in pom.xml

 The following procedure configures the Spring boot application to use Azure storage.